mike42/escpos-php/README.md

 Basic usage
 -----------
-The library is best give a file pointer to the printer.
-A file pointer to a networked printer can be opened via [fsockopen()](http://www.php.net/manual/en/function.fsockopen.php), or you can use [fopen()](http://www.php.net/manual/en/function.fopen.php) if you have a local printer available at `/dev/lp0` (or a serial interface, etc).
+The library should be initialised with a file pointer to the printer.
+For a networked printer, this can be opened via [fsockopen()](http://www.php.net/manual/en/function.fsockopen.php).
+For a local printer, use [fopen()](http://www.php.net/manual/en/function.fopen.php) to open `/dev/lp0` (or a serial interface, etc).
 If no file pointer is specified, then standard output is used.

 A "hello world" receipt can be printed easily (Call this `hello-world.php`):
 ```php